 To edit the content, click anywhere on the competitor card.
-This brings out the competitor slider where you can add your own custom fields for the competitive information you want to capture and update the descriptions of existing fields.
-The More options dropdown on this screen allows you to delete a competitor — you can use this to delete the 360 Tracker example.
+This brings out the competitor profile detail drawer, where you can add your own custom fields and update the descriptions of existing fields.
+The More options dropdown on this page allows you to delete a competitor.
+You can use this to delete the 360 Tracker example profile.

 All of the data objects on the main competitor card can easily be reorganized.
 Simply hover over any field and drag and drop to change where it is displayed on your card.
 You can also click the Hide field icon when hovering over a field to hide it from the card.
-Hiding a field will add a new Hidden fields dropdown which allows you to unhide hidden fields.
+Hiding a field will add a new Hidden fields dropdown that allows you to unhide hidden fields.
 Don't worry — hiding a field does not delete the information.
 It is only hidden.

 You can reorder the competitor list on the left side by hovering over a competitor card and clicking and dragging the arrows icon that appears.
 This can be useful when prioritizing the highest-ranking competitors in your market landscape.